tsurdilo/temporal-java-workshop/src/main/java/io/workshop/c1/README.md

             * Workflow replays (from history) up until workflow run timeout (waits for fix)
 * Workflow retries
     * Each retry is a new workflow run (new runid)
+* Workflow reset
+    *  Currently supports only resetting to WorkflowTaskStarted

 <p align="center">
 <img src="../../../../../../media/c1/c1-clientapi.png" width="450"/>